wlamnorman/Health-Insurance-Claims-Project-in-progress/README.md

 # Medical-Costs-using-Regression-
-A review of regression methods on a famous Kaggle dataset (https://www.kaggle.com/datasets/mirichoi0218/insurance?resource=download).
+A review of regression methods on a famous Kaggle dataset found in the following link: https://www.kaggle.com/datasets/mirichoi0218/insurance?resource=download.